om2-ws22/website/_sources/weeks/week4.md

 ## Participate

-You will need to install three modules (nltk, worcloud and altair) in a Anaconda environment of your choice:
+You will need to install three modules (nltk, worcdloud and altair) in a Anaconda environment of your choice:

 ```bash